Summary

 }

-For this datatype, you'll need give the name of the repository and the parser you want to associate with an ingest token.
+For the input, you'll need to give the name of the repository and the parser you want to associate with an ingest token.
 The table below provides more details:

 ParameterTypeRequiredDefaultStabilityDescription